Blemish-Prone Skin? Top Tips & Treatments To Show It Who's Boss!

 Look for exfoliants with ingredients such as salicylic acid, glycolic acid, or lactic acid, which dissolves impurities within pores and promotes cell renewal.
 Mechanical exfoliants may be too harsh, but it depends on what works for your skin.
 Aim for 1-3 times weekly based on your skin type.

 Moisturisers come in various properties.
 First, through occlusion which forms a protective barrier over the skin to prevent water loss.
-Ingredients like squalene and petrolatum create this layer, helping the skin retain moisture.
+Ingredients like squalene create this layer, helping the skin retain moisture.

 Second, humectants like glycerin and hyaluronic acid act as moisture magnets, drawing water into the skin from the air or deeper skin layers.
 Humectants offer gentle, deep hydration without clogging pores.